ktbs/ktbs/doc/source/concepts/method.rst

   :before: the integer timestamp above which obsels are filtered out
   :afterDT: the datetime timestamp below which obsels are filtered out
   :beforeDT: the datetime timestamp above which obsels are filtered out
+  :otypes: space-separated list of URIs indicating which obsel types must be
+           kept in the computed trace
 :extensible: no

 If parameter ``model`` (resp. ``origin``) is not provided, the model (resp. origin) of the source trace will be used instead.

+All filtering parameters are optional.
+If not specified, they will not constrain the obsels at all.
+For example, if ``otypes`` is not provided, obsels will be kepts regardless of their type;
+on the other hand, if ``otypes`` is provided, only obsels with their type in the list will be kept.

 Datetime timestamps can only be used if the source origin is itself a datetime.